 In that sense, there are several things to consider.

 First of all, don’t create a generic curriculum vitae.
 Forget about boring black-and-white designs.
 That worked 30 years ago.
-Go with a simplistic but sophisticated layout that enables you to visually communicate your past experiences and core competences.
+Go with a simplistic but sophisticated layout that enables you to visually communicate your past experiences and core competencies.

 And do not try to sell yourself too hard: you cannot be good at everything.
-Define which are your main skills and highlight on them throughout your CV.
+Define which are your main skills and highlight them throughout your CV.
 You must specialize!

 Finally, make sure to also include a motivation letter, which must be personalized to the company you send it to.
 Spain is a really social country, so make sure to take advantage of that and be personal.